NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-simple-recipe.md

     ++sft.max_num_epochs=2
 ```

-To learn more about SFT configuration, see the [NeMo-Skills training](https://nvidia-nemo.github.io/Skills/pipelines/training/) documentation.
+To learn more about SFT configuration, see the [Nemo-Skills training](https://nvidia-nemo.github.io/Skills/pipelines/training/) documentation.
 If you have W\&B logging enabled, you can inspect the training metrics there.

 ![Training metrics in the W&B dashboard](../images/omr-simple-recipe/figure2.png)